mikewesthad/unity-git-and-lfs/README.md

 ## Maintenance

 Now that the repository is all set up, you can simply commit and push/pull as you work on the project!
 If you want to set up the repository on a new machine, simply use GitHub Desktop `File > Clone Repository` and select the repository.
+(Note: you can't just download a zip from GitHub.com when using Git LFS!)

 One thing to note, the free plan of Git LFS comes with 1g of storage total and 1g of bandwidth per billing cycle/month.
 Anything you push/pull from LFS counts against that.
 You can see your current usage under `Settings > Billing`.